 lmid: last macroclustering id.
 Identifier of last macroclustering performed when this user model was active.

-Macroclustering phase is performed in regular intervals (always after defined number of microclusters updates). lmid (last macroclustering id) represent a global macroclusterings counter, which is incremented always after new macroclustering phase is performed.
-User u is assigned new group identifier on his first session after new macroclustering wasperformed.
-So only if his u.lmid < lmid.
+Macroclustering phase is performed in regular intervals (always after defined number of microclusters updates). lmid (last macroclustering id) represents a global macroclusterings counter, which is incremented always after new macroclustering phase is performed.
+User u is assigned to the specific group (identified by u.gid) with his first session after new macroclustering (if his u.lmid < lmid) and his u.lmid is set to same value as global lmid.
 To maintain memory size at constant size, inactive users have to be regularly removed.
 For this reason, after macroclustering phase, every user model u where lmid - u.lmid > tcdiff (threshold of clustering identifiers difference) is deleted.

 3.2  User session processing